mustafa-sarshar/SmartGait/Use_trained_models/SmartGait_01/README.md

 ### This folder contains all models trained for SmartGait_01 and sample Python codes to run and evaluate each model.

-1) SmartGait_01.py: please run this file if you want to separately test and evaluate each model.
+1) SmartGait_01.py: please run this file and define the gait phase as a command line argument, if you want to separately test and evaluate each model.
 - run: python SmartGait_01.py [enter the gait phase name]
 - example: python SmartGait_01.py MidSwing